m0euk/RDS-Bridge/README.md

 - **Full band** — one sweep of the whole band, logging everything it can decode.
 Run it first to build up your DX log and local-station list.
-- **DX watch** — sweeps the whole band on a loop, skipping your skip-list, empty channels, strong-local splatter and dead carriers, so it converges on genuinely new signals.
-The mode to leave running during an opening; a DX you catch is never auto-skipped. **Keep the window visible while it runs** — browsers slow a hidden tab to about one timer per minute and can freeze it entirely, which stalls the scan.
-Since 0.10.4 Bridge detects this, says so in the activity log, and pauses its dead-channel learning until timing recovers, so a spell in the background can't leave channels written off as dead.
+- **DX watch** — sweeps the whole band on a loop, skipping your skip-list, empty channels and strong-local splatter, so it converges on genuinely new signals.
+The mode to leave running during an opening.
+A channel is only set aside once the scan has checked it twice and measured nothing, and *(since 0.10.5)* **a channel that shows a pilot lock is never set aside** — a carrier that didn't give up RDS this time is not evidence that it never will.
+Neither is anything already in your DX log.
+Every strike expires after fifteen minutes, so the set-aside list settles at a working size instead of growing until the whole band is written off; over a four-hour run on the development machine it held at about 30 of 206 channels. **Keep the window visible while it runs** — browsers slow a hidden tab to about one timer per minute and can freeze it entirely, which stalls the scan.
+Since 0.10.4 Bridge detects this, says so in the activity log, and pauses its dead-channel learning until timing recovers.
 - **Watch list** — rapidly loops just the frequencies you choose (single freqs and ranges, e.g.
   `87.5-88.0 104.2`), for camping on the clear channels where Sporadic-E shows first.